Skip to main content

 Source: Milled

 Black Friday promotion tip: SMS, in particular, can be your brand’s secret ingredient to a successful Black Friday sales season.
-Plenty of people prefer SMS over other marketing channels, and text messages have consistently proven to speed up time to purchase.
+Plenty of people prefer SMS over other marketing channels, according to Klaviyo’s recent SMS consumer research with Recharge, which also found that text messages have consistently proven to speed up time to purchase.

-As Michael Pattison, lead digital strategist at Klaviyo, says, “Almost no other marketing channel offers the open and click rates that SMS does.
+As Michael Pattison, director of global digital strategy at Klaviyo, says, “Almost no other marketing channel offers the open and click rates that SMS does.
 Not only does the ROI prove strong, but many prefer SMS over email, social, and other channels when interacting with brands they love.”

 2. Tease your upcoming deals and drops